 Figure 1.
 Research Methodology

-subsequent sessions.
+reflections into my reflexive journal and as I reread my reflections between each session.
 My complete set of journal entries became the data for the summative analysis that followed.
 The summative analysis consisted of three phases.
 I identify these phases as splitting the context, re-totalizing the context, and reframing practice.
 The final result of my analyses identified the decisions I made to improve my practice.

 Methodological Justification